KennyMcGeoch/LeetCodeExercises/README.md

 1513.
 Number of Substrings With Only 1s (Medium)
 1518.
 Water Bottles (Easy)
 1523.
-Count Odd Numbers in an Interval Range (Easy) 1527.
+Count Odd Numbers in an Interval Range (Easy) 1524.
+Number of Sub-arrays With Odd Sum (Medium)
+1527.
 Patients With a Condition (Easy)
 1528.
 Shuffle String (Easy)
 1535.
 Find the Winner of an Array Game (Medium)